Hidetaka Miyazaki

-Hidetaka Miyazaki (宮崎 英高, Miyazaki Hidetaka) is a Japanese creative director, designer, scriptwriter, and executive for the video game company FromSoftware.
+Hidetaka Miyazaki (宮崎 英高, Miyazaki Hidetaka) is a Japanese video game director, designer, writer, and president of the game developer FromSoftware.
 He joined the company in 2004 and was a designer for the Armored Core series before receiving wider recognition for creating the Dark Souls series.
 Miyazaki was promoted to company president in 2014 and also serves as its representative director.
-Other games he has directed include Demon's Souls, Bloodborne, Sekiro, and Elden Ring, which have all received critical acclaim.
+Other similar games he has directed include Demon's Souls, Bloodborne, Sekiro, and Elden Ring.

 Miyazaki's influences range across the works of various novelists, manga artists, and game designers such as Fumito Ueda and Yuji Horii.
 His games often invoke the use of high difficulty and narratives presented largely through flavor text and environmental cues as opposed to dialogue.
-Regarded as an auteur of the video game medium, his work has often been cited as highly influential and has led to the creation of the Soulslike genre of games.
+Regarded as an auteur of video games, Miyazaki's works have been cited as among the greatest in the medium, leading to the creation of the Soulslike subgenre.

 Career

-Miyazaki was born circa 1974–1975 in Shizuoka, Japan.
-He later attended Keio University and graduated with a degree in social science, later getting a job as an account manager for the US based Oracle Corporation to pay for his sister's college tuition fees.
+Miyazaki was born on September 19, 1974, and grew up in Shizuoka, Japan.
+He later attended Keio University and graduated with a degree in social science, later getting a job as an account manager for the US-based Oracle Corporation to pay for his sister's college tuition fees.
 Upon a friend's recommendation, Miyazaki played the 2001 video game Ico, which caused him to want a career change as a game designer.
-Miyazaki found that few game companies would employ him at age 29 with no experience working as a designer, with one of the few being FromSoftware.
+Miyazaki found that few game companies would employ him at age 29 with no experience working in the industry, with one of the few being FromSoftware.
 He began working there as a planner on Armored Core: Last Raven in 2004, joining the game's development midway through.
 He later directed Armored Core 4 and its direct sequel, Armored Core: For Answer.

 Upon learning about what later became Demon's Souls, Miyazaki became excited at the prospect of a fantasy action role-playing game and offered to help.
 The project, up until he was assigned to it, was considered a failure by the company.
 He believed the company's outlook on the game allowed him to take full control of the project as any further failed ideas would not hurt it.
 Although the game was received negatively at the 2009 Tokyo Game Show and sold far under expectations upon release, it began to pick up after a few months and soon found publishers willing to release the game outside of Japan.
 After the success of the game's spiritual successor Dark Souls, released in 2011, Miyazaki was promoted to the position of company president in May 2014.
 It was considered unprecedented for a person to change careers in Japan and become company president within 10 years.